 - Press the remaining 2 ounces of chocolate pieces into the tops of the cookies so that there will be some chocolate visible at the top of each cookie after the bake.

-- Bake for 9 minutes or until firmly set.
-Remove from the oven and let sit on cookie sheet for two minutes before transferring to a cooling rack.
+- Bake for 10 minutes or until the edges of the cookies are set but the middles are still gooey.
+Remove from the oven and let sit on the cookie sheets for two minutes before transferring to a cooling rack.

 - Serve warm or, once cooled, store in a loosely-covered container for up to four days.